Prosthetics & Connection

 Tissue Preservation:

-The secure and stable connection provided by the Morse taper and internal hex minimizes micro-movement, which in turn helps preserve the surrounding bone and soft tissue.
+The stable connection minimizes micro-movement, which in turn helps preserve the surrounding bone and soft tissue.
 This leads to better aesthetic outcomes, as the tissues around the implant are less likely to recede or become inflamed.

 6. Ease of Handling and Reusability